dotnet/linker/README.md

 ## Source Code Analyzer

-Another tool available for developers is implemented as [Roslyn Analyzer](src/ILLink.RoslynAnalyzer) which runs on source code and warns developers about code patterns and APIs which are problematic when building code which should could be used with trimmed apps.
+Another tool available for developers is implemented as [Roslyn Analyzer](src/ILLink.RoslynAnalyzer) which runs on source code and warns developers about code patterns and APIs which are problematic when building code which could be used with trimmed apps.

 # Contributing